A lawyer and an intuitive old woman have a chance meeting in a Louisiana town.

 I hear a low rumble as I step under the bus stop canopy.
 Sure enough, there is a storm brewing in the distance, over there in the direction of Homer city.

 "Great, now a thunderstorm to cap everything off."

 The cycle pulls up on the other side of the road just in front of the opposite bus canopy.
 It is the most unusual motorcycle ever; tall handlebars but not quite a chopper, thick tires and long tail-pipes.
 The rider is dressed in typical all black leather with a matching black visored helmet.
-A little skinny but otherwise unremarkable for a biker, but it is the pillion passenger that catches my eye.
+A little skinny but otherwise unremarkable for a biker.
+It is the pillion passenger, however, who catches my eye.

 She is nowhere to be seen.

 Where could she have gone in those few seconds?
 And just before I start to freak I detect movement behind the bus canopy.
 It's made of transparent plastic and she's crouching in the tall grass and brambles.
 What is she doing?
 Is she trying to hide?
 She's looking around stooping but it isn't making any sense because all the world saw her get off that noisy motorcycle.
 Then she tears a page from the newspaper and reaches back and under...
 Oh my God, she's taking a crap right there!
 What the hell?
 She must know I can see her.
 She has way too much clothing on in this broiling heat and she clearly is pulling up and fixing her under-things.
 Now, this I really don't need to see and just when she starts to come out of the bushes, she pauses and goes back to the spot and begins to stoop and crap fresh again.
 Another sound of newspaper ripping and I summon enough energy to turn my back.
 I cannot explain why it's so hard to turn away, but it is.